Slimsnapz/twtitter_sentiment_anallysis_fine_tunning_bert/README.md

 ## Project summary (business problem & solution)
 **Business problem:** Companies receive large volumes of user-generated text (reviews, support tickets, social media mentions) and need to understand customer sentiment at scale.
-Manual review is slow, inconsistent, and expensive — making it hard to act quickly on negative feedback or identify product improvements.
+Manual review is slow, inconsistent, and expensive - making it hard to act quickly on negative feedback or identify product improvements.

-**Solution (this project):** I built an end-to-end sentiment analysis pipeline that fine-tunes a pretrained **BERT** model to classify short text (e.g., tweets or reviews) by sentiment.
+**Solution:** I built an end-to-end sentiment analysis pipeline that fine-tunes a pretrained **BERT** model to classify short text (e.g., tweets or reviews) by sentiment.
 The solution automates sentiment tagging, enabling teams to prioritize negative feedback, monitor trends, and feed insights into dashboards or ticketing workflows.
 The project includes training, evaluation, inference scripts, and a Streamlit demo for stakeholder validation.

----

 ## What I built (technical summary)
 - **Model:** Fine-tuned `bert-base-uncased` for sentiment classification using Hugging Face `transformers` and `Trainer`.